JuriLu/RemixExpense/README.md

 3. function Chart({ expenses }) --> Seems to be a databinding input for React components

 4. In expenses.jsx file what we want to do is show the ExpenseList component which will be a shared component between $id and add, so we do it here, in this file.
 And for Semantic reasons we put the Outlet tag outside main and put the ExpenseList in main that will be a shared component.
-[The Add component will be set as a Modal]
+[The Add component will be set as a Modal

+5. Public is a special folder, everything inside there is made public by Remix and can be requestabl in a static way by every route (to cut short, instead of public/images/imgpath.png  can be shorten to images/imgpath.png)